thebombshell/Homeblunt/README.md

 #### Skill Checks

-To resolve a skill check, allow the GM to select a relevant Skill or Sub-Skill.
+To resolve a skill check, allow the GM to select a relevant Skill or Sub-Skill, or propose a convincing reason to use a relevant Skill or Sub-Skill.
 Roll a D20, if the roll is less than or equal to the Skill or Sub-Skill, the check is a success.

 ##### Critical